yk2081/teamd5-angular/README.md

 To use Angular CLI, you will need node.js installed.
 Visit the [node site](https://nodejs.org/en/) to download the executable.
 Running through the wizard.

 From the command prompt.
-Download the project.
+Clone the project.
 ```
 git clone https://github.com/yk2081/teamd5-angular.git’
 ```